kenny-dng/Tokenizer/documentation/README.md

 ### Overview

-The CringeLord smart contract is an ERC-20 compliant token with additional minting and burning functionalities.
-This contract allows the owner to mint new tokens and provides standard token operations, including transferring and burning tokens.
+The DK smart contract is an ERC-20 compliant token with additional minting and burning functionalities.
+This contract allows the owner to mint new tokens and provides standard token operations, inDKuding transferring and burning tokens.
 The contract is based on OpenZeppelin's robust and secure libraries, ensuring reliability and security in its implementation.

 ### Contract Details

-    Contract Name: CringeLord
+    Contract Name: DK
-    Token Name: 42CringeLord
+    Token Name: 42DK
-    Token Symbol: 42CL
+    Token Symbol: 42DK
     Decimals: 18 (default for ERC-20 tokens)

 ### Key Features

-    ERC-20 Standard: Implements the basic functionalities of an ERC-20 token, including transfer, approve, and transferFrom.
+    ERC-20 Standard: Implements the basic functionalities of an ERC-20 token, inDKuding transfer, approve, and transferFrom.
     Minting Capability: The contract owner can mint new tokens and assign them to any address.
     Burnable: Token holders can burn their tokens to reduce the total supply.
     Ownership Control: The contract has an owner who can mint tokens and manage ownership-related functionalities.

 ### Inheritance

-The CringeLord contract inherits from the following OpenZeppelin contracts:
+The DK contract inherits from the following OpenZeppelin contracts:

     ERC20: Provides standard ERC-20 token functionality.
     ERC20Burnable: Adds the ability for token holders to burn their tokens.